nads205/cycling/README.md

-# Bristol - Cycling Tour - Travel Checklist
+# Bristol - Cycling Tour - Travel Checklist + Plan

 ## Before You Go
 - [ ] **Tickets and Itinerary:** Confirm your flight, train, or bus tickets.
 Have a digital and physical copy of your itinerary.